iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 is that in order to calculate an optimal policy, we should turn this iterative process of making actions and calculating costs into a recursive procedure.
-That is, taking an action puts us into a new state $s_2 = T(s_1, a_1)$ where we are again faced with the exact same problem of finding an optimal policy but this time starting at $s_2$.
+That is, taking an action $a$ at the initial state $s$ puts us into a new state $s' = T(s, a)$ where we are again faced with the exact same problem of finding an optimal policy, but this time starting at $s'$.
 Let's see how we can exploit this idea.

 Remember that we defined the value function $v^\pi$